 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Rocaltrol® 0.25 mcg and 0.5 mcg capsules; Roche Products Limited, The electronic Medicines Compendium.
-Dated November 2013.
+Manufacturer's PIL, Rocaltrol® 0.25 mcg and 0.5 mcg capsules; Atnahs Pharma UK Ltd, The electronic Medicines Compendium.
+Dated September 2020.

 Medicines Complete BNF 85th Edition; British Medical Association and Royal Pharmaceutical Society of Great Britain, London.